 Faced with the challenges of using payment ratios to assess the financial health of a business, applying cost and financial management automation solutions simultaneously is a smart choice to address the above limitations.
 Not only does it help businesses track financial data transparently and accurately, but technology software also plays a proactive role in improving payment indicators.

-Among the financial management software available today, Bizzi.vn is a prominent and powerful tool that helps businesses improve their financial health, ensure liquidity, and maintain a competitive advantage in an uncertain business environment.
-Bizzi provides the following solutions:
+Among the current financial management software, Bizzi.vn is a prominent and powerful tool that helps businesses improve their financial health and optimize payment ratios through automating core processes, ensuring liquidity and maintaining competitive advantages.
+Bizzi provides solutions:

 - Comprehensive cost control system: AI assistant for finance and accounting departments to automate revenue and expenditure processes and is a platform that integrates 30+ features to streamline and automate cost management, debt collection and B2B payments.